 Annual Program Statement for Fiscal Year 2020 ending September 30, 2020.

 CFDA Number: 19.040 – Public Diplomacy Programs

 Grants are intended for committed and organized civil-society organizations, local representatives of civil society, think tanks, non-governmental organizations, cultural institutions, and academic institutions.
+Awards to individuals will also be considered on a case-by-case basis.
 All grantees must have a non-profit status.